AlaaZahran/Create-Ec2-Using-Cloudformation/README.md

 6- Public route table

-7- Private route table

-8- Security group
+7- Security group

-9- EC2 instance
+8- EC2 instance

 # Prerequisites
 Before you begin, you will need the following: